-RECOMMENDATIONS DESCRIPTION BENEFITS CURRENT STATUS Improved use of techi Improved use of technology & automation • Develop a comprehensive data base system to track & report progress on submissions Timeliness Transparency The database system is fully operationally for project data entry on all submissions effective April 1, 2011.
+RECOMMENDATIONS DESCRIPTION BENEFITS CURRENT STATUS Improved use of technology & automation Develop a comprehensive data base system to track & report progress on submissions Timeliness Transparency The database system is fully operationally for project data entry on all submissions effective April 1, 2011.
 Refinements to the database and process continue to ensure data integrity, timeliness, efficiency, and consistency, for monitoring and reporting opportunities.
 The web-based tool was posted online June 29, 2011.
 The feedback continues to be positive as people use the tool to check the status of projects.
-The staff is regularly directing customers to this location that has reduced the number of phone inquiries.
-Additional revisions and enhancements may be considered as suggested by customers to improve functionality for the system and resources.
+Additional revisions and enhancements are necessary to improve functionality for the system and resources were identified to implement.
+The changes make it easier and enhance internal use of the database.
 Tracking and monitoring of project data occur regularly with biweekly meetings to monitor workloads, data integrity, and timeliness of reviews.
 StateStat reporting of performance data began reporting in May 2011 and occurs monthly.
 Tracking of performance data shows the average review times for project submission and permit completion are ahead of goals (45 days for TIS, 30 days for plan reviews and 21 days for final permit processing) and continuing to improve.
-The performance goal was changed from 85% to 90% in anticipation of continued improved performance.
-The performance increased from 87% in 2012.
+The performance increased from 72% in 2010/2011 to 82% in FY 2012. %.
 Web based status reporting Transparency Predictability The web-based tool was posted online June 29, 2011 and feedback has been positive as people use the tool to check the status of their projects.
 Tracking and monitoring of project data occur biweekly to monitor workloads, data integrity, and timeliness of reviews.
 Tracking of performance data shows the average review times for project submission and permit completion are ahead of goals (45 days for TIS, 30 days for plan reviews and 21 days for final permit processing) and continuing to improve.
 The reporting elements include the SHA Project Tracking No., Route, Development name, type of submittal, project status, the date of the last submission and response dates, along with the reviewer's name and phone number.
-The SHA project responses to developers and local government include links to the SHA status search page.
-This continues to be well received by customers.
+The SHA response to developers and local government includes links to the SHA status search page.
+The use of this tool continues to be well received by customers checking the status of projects.
 Development of electronic permitting system Timeliness Transparency The SHA explored off the shelf permit software for sample format and information available in a system.
 The Department of Business and Economic Development (DBED) is leading an effort for Central Business Licensing (CBL) a "one-stop licensing" system in Maryland.
 The SHA has been active in the CBL evaluation and information sharing process with DBED's consultant about the SHA permit process.
-The CBL effort contemplates the SHA permit elements in Phase 2 of the CBL effort projected for as early as the end of 2013.
+The CBL effort contemplates the SHA permit elements in later phases of the effort.
+SHA is exploring permit systems along with systems in use at the local government level.